hannesdelbeke/kbpv6000-resources/README.md

 when anyone says v60 Mattias, the mattias refers to the switches. same with v60 cherry brown, or v60 khali blue

-# TKG program guide for the v60 (2017)
+## TKG program guide for the v60 (2017)
-(at the time of writing this, the keyboard is not fully supported by qmk.) http://www.bytesizedworkbench.com/blog/programming-the-kbparadise-v60-polestar-keyboard/ added a pdf of this to the repo
+(at the time of writing this, the keyboard is not fully supported by qmk.) http://www.bytesizedworkbench.com/blog/programming-the-kbparadise-v60-polestar-keyboard/ added a pdf of this to the repo as backup online backup on someones dropbox: https://www.dropbox.com/s/fov3y87rvondxy9/programming%20the%20KBParadise%20V60%20polestar%20keyboard%20_%20ByteSizedWorkbench.pdf?dl=0

-# website
+# official website
 old website available on wayback machine https://web.archive.org/web/20190919164709/http://www.kbp.com.tw/product.html